jgriffith23/jgriffith23.github.io/_posts/2016-08-22-End-Of-First-Sprint.markdown

 At Hackbright, we're halfway through our first sprint of project time.
 We've all spent the last two weeks working like crazy to get a minimum viable project off the ground, and as part of our homework this past weekend, we were asked to take some time to reflect.

-Several of the reflection prompts we received to write on were very much in line with thoughts I wanted to share here, so I figured I'd just share some of those now.
+Several of the reflection prompts we received to write on were very much in line with thoughts I wanted to blog about here anyway, so I figured I'd just share some of those now.

 # What inspired you to do this project?